Grieving parents push for bill to enable alerts for dangers on social media

 Home videos of Sammy Chapman provide a snapshot of a young man who was described as sweet and curious by those who knew him.

-The videos show happy times of Sammy fishing, celebrating birthdays and playing with his brother.
+The videos show the happy times of Sammy fishing, celebrating birthdays, and playing with his brother.

 “He was nose tackle on the football team,” his dad Sam Chapman told our Washington News Bureau.
 “He was a big bruiser weightlifter and he always protected his little brother.”